 “The scale of the production is enormous.
 One of the things I remember during rehearsals was how impressive the lighting is and how every detail of this show has been meticulously created.
 No one is left leaving the show and thinking, ‘Oh, I didn’t get to see that, or I couldn’t see what was happening or I didn’t feel like I was part of the experience because I was seated up the back.’
 We move throughout the whole venue and make sure that everyone feels included and everyone has a chance to feel involved in the show.”

 For audience members, there is a lot to anticipate in the lead up to Magic Mike Live’s Australian debut.
 And for Tavares, who is just about ready to take you inside the world of Magic Mike Live for the first time, what is he most excited about?

 “I’m looking forward to Australian audiences because I know that they’re going to get involved.
 The energy we receive from the crowd fuels our performance.
 That energy and adrenaline rush you get from people so willing to be involved and loud and interactive – that is probably the thing I’m most looking forward to.
 Especially after being in isolation for so long, being able to get on stage and perform and do what we love again.
 The whole thing is so exhilarating and fun, whether you’re a cast member or an audience member.
 I’ve seen the show a million times and you just can’t get bored of it.”

-Magic Mike Live will land in Australia, opening in Sydney, on Thursday 17 December 2020.
+Magic Mike Live will land in Melbourne from Tuesday 29 June, before heading to Brisbane this Nove.
 Tickets are on sale via Ticketmaster.com.au.